Keeping Your Relationship Strong When You’re in a Stepfamily

 Some studies have shown that as little as 15 or 20 minutes of private conversation each day can make the difference between whether a couple stays together or breaks up.
 Find opportunities to connect.
 Here are some tips:

 Schedule regular time alone together.
 Make time for dates, and schedule them in your planner.
 If you have different tastes in food or entertainment, take turns selecting where you’ll eat or what you’ll do.
 If your schedules make it hard to find time alone, have “dates” at home after the children are in bed.
-Watch a sunset, cook a fancy meal, or just order pizza and watch a favourite movie together.
+Watch a sunset, cook a fancy meal, or just order pizza and watch a favorite movie together.
 Whatever you do, leave the household chores and daily stresses behind for a few hours and focus on each other.

 Take up a sport or hobby together.
 Find something that you both like to do and make it a regular activity.
 Hiking, painting, going to garage sales—any activity that you can share helps you stay connected and close.
 If you can find something that your children and stepchildren enjoy as well, doing it together will help you all feel closer.